najclark/leetcode-leaderboards/README.md

 - - [x] Display question content
 - - [x] Display status of user submissions
 - - [x] Add join link to page if user isn't registered for leaderboard
-- [ ] User settings
+- [x] User settings
 - - [x] Be able to change leetcode username
- - - [ ] Leetcode username verification
+ - - [x] Leetcode username verification
-- - [ ] Be able to toggle between leaderboard card and list layouts
 - [x] Be able to leave a leaderboard
 - [x] Display order of submissions in order of points (with current user first)
 - [x] Add hover on question expiration to display in local time
-- [ ] Update points when a contest is over
+- [x] Update points when a contest is over
+- [ ] Data validation
+- [ ] Delete update jobs when leaderboard is deleted

 ## Goals for Release 1.1 🔮
 - [ ] Topic tags integration